House Democrats release new documents from indicted Giuliani associate

 "I am private counsel to President Donald J. Trump.
 Just to be precise, I represent him as a private citizen, not as President of the United States," Giuliani wrote.
 "This is quite common under American law because the duties and privileges of a President and a private citizen are not the same.
 Separate representation is usual process."

+Toensing and her husband, attorney Joseph diGenova, are staunch Trump allies whose clients have included Dmitry Firtash, a Ukrainian energy magnate who is fighting extradition to the U.S. on bribery charges.
+Federal prosecutors told a federal judge Parnas tried to hide $1 million he received from Firtash.

-In its summary of the documents, the committee said Parnas "texted a copy of the letter to a close aide to then-President-elect Zelensky shortly after it was drafted."
+In their summary of the documents, the committees said Parnas "texted a copy of the letter to a close aide to then-President-elect Zelensky shortly after it was drafted."

 Giuliani ended up canceling his trip to Ukraine after significant public blowback, and he harshly criticized Zelensky's team in the aftermath.